scala/scala-lang/_posts/2020-02-20-community-build.md

 * We report JDK 11 related issues to upstream maintainers.

 We also now run the build on an early-access build of JDK 14.
-Only two repos currently fail, for minor reasons not having to do with regressions in Scala.
+Only two repos currently fail (for minor reasons not having to do with regressions in Scala).

 All variants of the community build now run on AdoptOpenJDK.
 This seems to be an increasingly standard choice, within Lightbend